 These rough copies should be peer-edited in small groups as well as edited by parents before the teacher looks them over for additional corrections.

-In session two the students should write their final copies (perhaps to be submitted to the local or school paper).
+As homework, the students write their final copies (perhaps to be submitted to the local or school paper).

 This persuasive essay is the assessment for the entire unit.
-It should be evaluated according to how well the student shows an understanding of philanthropy and gives examples from the International Coastal Cleanup and/or pieces of literature that were used.
+It should be evaluated according to how well the student shows an understanding of philanthropy and gives examples from the cleanup and/or pieces of literature that were used.
 (You may choose to evaluate them on English mechanics as well.)